charliegerard/freedrum.js/README.md

 // example: new FreedrumSensor("XrnS1FRG/q/kM7ecsfErcg==");
 ```

-Then, to connect, the web bluetooth web API requires an input gesture by the user, in the following case, a click:
+Then, to connect, the web bluetooth API requires an input gesture by the user, in the following case, a click:

 ```js
 const freeDrumStickOne = new FreedrumSensor("XrnS1FRG/q/kM7ecsfErcg==");